scottellis/sgx-qt-build/README.md

         scott@quad:~$ cp ~/sgx-qt-build/4.08.00.01/Rules.make ~/Graphics_SDK_4_08_00_01/

+Unless you extracted the SDK somewhere other then your $HOME directory, the example should work unmodified.

 5) Apply a small kernel definition patch to the SDK source.
 (A renaming of a definition from ..FREEZEABLE.. to ..FREEZABLE..)